Student Council is a group of middle school students that engage and sponsor various events to benefit St. Gabriel School, and the community.

 Our goal is to provide students with a quiet place to work, to get help if needed and to have a chance to complete their homework.

 Each teacher will work a different day and students will report to the Club classroom at dismissal time with all of their necessary materials.
 Students need to understand that this is a working environment and not a place for socializing.

 They will be allowed to bring drinks or snacks to the Homework Club.
 Students will need to communicate their intention to stay with their parents.
 Students also need a signed note from the parent to confirm a change in transportation.

 All Middle School students are welcome to participate in the Homework Club.
 However, students who need to serve a detention for late homework or for any other reason, cannot use the Homework Club on that day.
 They will need to serve their detention with the appropriate teacher.

-As stated in the homework policy, a phone call will be made to a parent to inform you of a detention.
+As stated in the student/parent handbook, a phone call will be made to a parent to inform you of a detention.

-Art club is available to grades Kindergarten through 8th grade.
-The Art Club runs in 5-week sessions throughout the school year.
+Art Club is available to grades Kindergarten through 8th grade.
+The Art Club runs in 3-week sessions throughout the school year.

-Students experience with various projects such as paper making, scrapbooking, holiday crafts, foam art, tye-dye t-shirts, mosaics, stained glass, mural painting and more.
+Students work on various projects such as paper making, scrap booking, holiday crafts, foam art, tie-dye t-shirts, mosaics, stained glass, mural painting and more.

 All elementary levels are assisted by an eighth grader.
 This is a fun and creative program intended to advance the craft aspect of our young artists.

-Instrumental music instruction at St. Gabriel School is provided through CT Future Musicians, who has provided successful music education programs for private and parochial schools since 1975.
+Instrumental music instruction at St. Gabriel School is provided through CT Future Musicians, which has provided successful music education programs for private and parochial schools since 1975.